Title 907 | Chapter 010 | Regulation 015REG

 IME payments, if any, included in the outpatient cost settlement.

-The adjusted hospital-specific IME factor shall be calculated pursuant to 42 C.F.R. § 412.105(d), except that the count of FTE residents reported on worksheet E Part A, Lines 10 and 11, Column 1 of the Medicare cost report shall be substituted for the numerator of the ratio of full-time equivalent residents to beds described in paragraph (d)(1) therein.
+The adjusted hospital-specific IME factor shall be calculated pursuant to 42 C.F.R. § 412.105(d), except that the count of FTE residents reported on Worksheet E, Part A, Lines 10 and 11, Column 1 of the Medicare cost report submitted pursuant to Section 8(1) of this administrative regulation shall be substituted for the numerator of the ratio of full-time equivalent residents to beds described in 42 C.F.R.
+412.105paragraph (d)(1) therein.

 The annual calculation described in this subsection shall utilize the hospital's cost report period ending in the calendar year one (1) year prior to the beginning of the state fiscal year.
 For example, for the state fiscal year beginning July 1, 2024, the cost report period ending in calendar year 2023 shall be utilized.